International Brain Tumour Awareness Week – The Moments, Memories, and Pizza

 I was 15 years old.

 On October 17th, I checked into Winnipeg’s Children’s Hospital.
 My surgery was the next day, early in the morning.
 At that point, I wanted the tumour gone.
 I wanted to focus on recovering and preparing for the following skating season.
-The brain tumour sidelined me, but I was adjusting to anticonvulsants, which were revamped after surgery.
+The brain tumour sidelined me for the season while I adjusted to my anticonvulsants, which were revamped after surgery.

 First, I’ll eliminate the low light of the Children’s Hospital.
 The day my neurosurgeon removed the bandages.
 When he was finished, he handed me a mirror.
 I almost cried.
-Between the med revamp, and the “we had to shave more hair than we thought, she has a low hairline,” it looked like the mirror cracked.
-I felt ugly.
+He said, “We had to shave more hair than we thought, she has a low hairline.”

 “Did you want to ask him a question?”